Schedule & Online Classroom

 ASYNCHRONOUS CLASSES

-The VT-MIT program is fully asychronous.
+The VT-MIT program is fully asynchronous.
 This means that you are not required to join an online class at a specific time of day, but it should not be confused for “self-paced.”
 Students will have assignments and deliverables each week, and faculty pay close attention to your online participation.

-While the program is asynchrounus, many of our faculty choose to host live sessions to enhance your academic experience.
+While the program is asynchronous, many of our faculty choose to host live sessions to enhance your academic experience.
 Attendance to live sessions is optional and all sessions are recorded for viewing at a later time.

 ONLINE CLASSROOM EXPERIENCE